bcaicedo01/run_analysis/README.md

 Finally, it extracts the required summary data per subject and activity building a frame which contains the means for each measurement and labels them properly.

-In the end, it writes a .csv file containing the aforementioned summary.
-The name of the resulting file should be tidy_data.csv and it should  be written in the current directory.
+In the end, it writes a .txt file containing the aforementioned summary.
+The name of the resulting file should be tidy_data.txt and it should  be written in the current directory.